16 Best Things To Do In Kuala Lumpur | Travel Guide

 3. The Background Market Place

-The Background is an indoor marketplace in Kuala Lumpur that’s home to a wide variety of food stalls, as well as a cool bookstore on the top floors.
-The food stalls offer a wide variety of cuisines, from Malaysian to Thai to Japanese and Western food.
+The Background is an indoor market in Kuala Lumpur that’s home to a wide variety of food stalls, as well as a cool bookstore on the top floors.
+The food stalls offer a wide range of cuisines, from Malaysian to Thai to Japanese and Western food.

 The market is not all about food, head up to the top floors to explore the bookstore.
-The bookstore is housed in a maze of bookshelves, and it’s a great place to get lost in a good book.
+The bookstore is housed in a maze of bookshelves, and it’s a great place to get lost in a good book and it’s a free things to do in Kuala Lumpur.

 4. Batu Caves

 No trip to Kuala Lumpur is complete without a visit to Batu Caves.
-The Batu Caves are 400 years old, and dedicated to Lord Murugan, the Hindu God of war due to the mouth of the cave resembling a spear.
-The 140-foot statue at the entrance of the cave is of Lord Murugan!
+The Batu Caves are 400 years old, and dedicated to Lord Murugan, the Hindu God of war, due to the mouth of the cave resembling a spear.
+The 140-foot statue at the entrance of the cave is of Lord Murugan himself!

 This is a religious site so you will need to dress modestly, females need to cover their shoulders while men will be fine with shorts and a t-shirt.